-Carrageenan is food additive found in ice cream, condensed milk, beer, soy milk, yogurt, dairy products, beverages, processed foods and many other marketed food items.
-When added to food it thicken, emulsify, and preserve it.
-It is natural product but as you know all natural products are not safe for consumption.
+Carrageenan is a food additive found in ice cream, condensed milk, beer, soy milk, yogurt, dairy products, beverages, processed foods, and many other marketed food items.
+When added to food it thickens, emulsifies, and preserve it.
+It is a natural product but as you know all natural products are not safe for consumption.

 Table of Contents

-Carrageenan is derived from certain species of edible red seaweeds of the class Rhodophyceae, by heating and converting into a gel.
-When added to food it thickens and stabilizes processed food.
+Carrageenan is derived from certain species of edible red seaweeds of the class Rhodophyceae, by heating, and converting into a gel.
+When added to food it thickens, and stabilizes processed food.
 It got its name from Chondrus crispus species of seaweed known as Carrageen Moss or Irish Moss in England, and Carraigin in Ireland.
-It grows along the coasts of North America and Europe.
-Philippines is its largest producer.
+It grows along the coasts of North America, and Europe.
+The Philippines is its largest producer.

-Carrageenan is a natural carbohydrate or gel-forming and viscosifying polysaccharides used as emulsifying, gelling, thickening, and stabilizing agent in ice cream, chocolate milk, sherbet, jam, jelly, cheese spread, dressings, crackers, pastries, custard, evaporated milk, whipped cream, infant formula, soy milk and yoghurt
+Carrageenan is a natural carbohydrate or gel-forming, and viscosifying polysaccharides used as an emulsifying, gelling, thickening, and stabilizing agent in ice cream, chocolate milk, sherbet, jam, jelly, cheese spread, dressings, crackers, pastries, custard, evaporated milk, whipped cream, infant formula, soy milk, and yogurt

 Carrageenan is also used in experimental medicine, pharmaceutical formulations, cosmetics, and industrial applications.
 When used in food products, it is written as E407 (E Number) or E407a.
 E407a has a slightly different composition.